node-organic/organic-watch-json-dir/README.md

 ## Contributing

-We 🧡 contribution.
+We :hearts: contribution.
 Please follow these simple rules:

-- Ensure any install or build dependencies are removed before the end of the layer when doing a new version of package.
 - Update the `README.md` with details of changes.
 This includes new environment variables, useful file locations and parameters.
 - Increase the version numbers in any examples files and the `README.md` to the new version that this Pull Request would represent.
-- Have fun 🔥💫
+- Have fun :fire::dizzy: